-Magazines tell us how to wow him in bed, be the best kisser and have more intense orgasms.
+Magazines tell us how to wow him in bed, be the best kisser and how to have "mind-blowing" sex on your honeymoon.
 And then there’s porn—which, for anyone who hasn’t figured out, tends not to provide a realistic blueprint of sexual experiences.

 With all of this weighing on us, it can be hard to admit that our own sex lives are less than stellar and in need of some work.

 That's where sex therapy may be able to help.

 Sex therapy is simply a form of psychotherapy where a trained professional helps you try to understand the issues that are getting in the way of having a fulfilling sex life and gives you strategies to improve sex going forward.